GitHubMotiar/Markdown_notes/sample.md

 You can bring up a list of suggested issues and pull requests within a repository by simply typing `#`.
 Type the issue or pull request number or title to filter the list, then press either tab or enter to complete the highlighted results.
 For more information, see [Autolinked references](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls).

+## Alerts

+Alerts are a Markdown extension based on the blockquote syntax that you can use to emphasize critical information.
+On GitHub, they are displayed with distinctive colors and icons to indicate the significance of the content.
+To add an alert, use a special blockquote line specifying the alert type, followed by the alert information in a standard blockquote.
+Five types of alerts are available:

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.